ly4k/CallbackHell/README.md

 }
 ```

 As can be seen from the pseudo-code, the old device context can be freed in a user-mode callback from the `hdcOpenDCW` call, and later on, the method `DrvResetPDEV` is retrieved from the old device context and called with `(po->dhpdev, poNew->dhpdev)`.
-These two arguments can be controlled by the user, since they are returned from the user-mode callback `DrvEnablePDEV` for each device context, respectively.
-It is thus possible to call a kernel function with two user-controlled arguments.

-Kaspersky mentions that the original exploit used GDI palette objects and a single kernel function call to achieve arbitrary memory read/write.
-From here, one could [steal a privileged access token](https://www.ired.team/miscellaneous-reversing-forensics/windows-kernel-internals/how-kernel-exploits-abuse-tokens-for-privilege-escalation) to gain SYSTEM privileges.

 To create and hook a device context, one can do the following: